cyber5kalki/Kurukshetra-Main/README.md

     ```

 ### Encrypting a File
-1. Open the application and select "Encryption/Decryption".
+1. Open the home.py application and select "Encryption/Decryption".
 2. In the new window, choose the "Encryption" option.
 3. Browse for the file you want to encrypt.
-4. Enter a secure passphrase that meets the validation criteria.
+4. Enter a strong passphrase that meets the validation criteria, and save it as a file and an FEK file for security.
 5. Click "Encrypt" and wait for the process to complete.

 ### Decrypting a File